thinkb4/a-walk-in-graphql/lessons/day_03/day_03.md

 >
 > Source: [GraphQL spec (June 2018) - Input and Output Types](http://spec.graphql.org/June2018/#sec-Input-and-Output-Types)

-Now imagine you want to always be able to be able to filter a certain Object Type by more than 1 field ... let's say 3
+Now imagine you want to always be able to filter a certain Object Type by more than 1 field ... let's say 3

 ```graphql
 type User {